Your personality. It’s you. It’s what people talk about when they mention you.

 You could be a ESTJ or an INFP, an ENFJ or an ISTP.
 There are sixteen different score combinations, complete with descriptions of the strengths and potential vulnerabilities of each personality type.

-My nine other classmates and I sat around and tried to guess, based only on the letters, who was who.
+When I was in graduate school, my nine other classmates and I sat around after taking the Myers/Briggs and tried to guess, based only on the letters, who had scored what way or who was who..
 They were sure – absolutely certain in fact — that I was an extrovert.

-“Several years ago, I took the Myers Briggs personality test, and what it said… lines up a lot with PHD.
+A reader who’d scored high on my questionnaire for PHD wrote in, “Several years ago, I took the Myers Briggs personality test, and what it said… lines up a lot with PHD.
 I got INFJ on three separate occasions, which is described as caring immensely about the needs of others sometimes to the detriment of self, avoiding conflict, being a caregiver, and an introvert that appears to be an extrovert.
 Could it be that I just am an INFJ but not PHD?
 Did PHD turn me into an INFJ?
 Am I overthinking this?”
+Another reader lambasted my work on PHD, saying that it was obvious I didn’t know the distinction between and INFJ and an INFP, and I was unfairly pathologizing that personality type or category.